ESU Procurement Policy Overview

 The above methods are the only authorized methods of purchase for the University.

-- If you provide goods or services based on an unauthorized request, the University cannot guarantee payment of the resulting invoice.
+- If an unauthorized request for goods or services are provided, the University cannot guarantee payment of the resulting invoice.

-- If you have any questions concerning the validity of a request for purchase from your business, please contact the Procurement and Contracting Office at 570 422-3206.
+- Should there be any questions concerning the validity of a request for purchase from your business, please contact the RPO Liaison (570) 422-3595.

-- Please know that the Procurement and Contracting Office is available to answer your questions.
+- Please know that the PASSHE Regional Procurement Office is available to answer your questions.

 East Stroudsburg University policy for bids is multi-tiered:

-Purchases of $19,700 (the anually determined competetive bid threshold) or less do not require competitive bidding.
+Purchases less than the annually determined competitive competitive bid threshold do not require competitive bidding.

 However, the following prudent business practices are established in order to promote maximum utilization of fiscal resources:

-- For goods and services of $1,500 or less.
-For goods and service of $1,500 or less, competitive bids will not generally be solicited by the Purchasing Department.
+- For goods and services of $5,000 or less.
+For goods and service of $5,000 or less, competitive bids will not generally be solicited by the RPO.
 For procurement needs at this level, University departments are encouraged to solicit quotations, take advantage of volume discounts, and use other techniques to obtain the lowest possible prices in relation to the value received.

-- For goods and services between $1,500 and $19,700, informal quotations will be solicited when in the judgment of the Purchasing Department based on historical experience; the potential for appreciable cost savings exists.
-This process may include obtaining telephone quotes, fax quotes, Internet or other electronic pricing, etc., and quotes obtained by using departments may be utilized by the Purchasing Department.
+- For goods and services between $5,000 and the bid threshold, informal quotations will be solicited when in the judgment of the RPO based on historical experience; the potential for appreciable cost savings exists.
+This process may include obtaining telephone quotes, fax quotes, internet or other electronic pricing, and quotes obtained by using departments may be utilized by the Purchasing Department.
 The Purchasing Department will work with using departments in determining the most appropriate procurement approach based on individual circumstances.

-- Purchasing Procedures for Supplies and Services of $19,701 or greater.
-Pursuant to Act 188 and Board of Governors Policy 1983-02-A, all University purchases greater than $19,700 must be publicly advertised and competitively bid under institutionally established business practices.
-Such competitive bidding will be undertaken centrally by the Purchasing Department and documented appropriately for audit purposes.
+- Purchasing Procedures for Supplies and Services exceeding the bid threshold.
+Pursuant to Act 188 and Board of Governors Policy 1983-02-A, all University purchases exceeding the bid threshold must be publicly advertised and competitively bid under institutionally established business practices.
+Such competitive bidding will be undertaken centrally by the PASSHE Regional Procurement Office and documented appropriately for audit purposes.
 Supplies and services over $10,000 may be bid on a straight cost basis and awarded to the lowest responsible bidder.
 Alternatively, certain services may be bid using a more elaborate evaluative process, such as a Request for Proposal (RFP), which incorporates both cost and other technical criteria.
-Departments should contact the Purchasing Department to discuss whether an RFP would be the appropriate method to use for their needs.
+Departments should contact the RPO Liaison to discuss whether an RFP would be the appropriate method to use for their needs.